apache/spark/docs/concepts.rst

 Concepts
 ########

-The Airflow Platform is a tool for describing, executing, and monitoring workflows.
+The Airflow platform is a tool for describing, executing, and monitoring workflows.

 Core Ideas